NSO-developer/nso-gitbook/accedian-skylight_rc/README.md

         Directory containing one or many xml file representing the wanted scope.

+      - filter trim-schema method <enum> (default patch)

+        Select method to be used for trimming.

+        deviate  - Trim by creating a YANG deviation file containing all selected nodes.

+        patch    - Trim by patching the YANG models and remove all selected nodes from them before they are being compiled.

+        Either of:

           - filter trim-schema nodes <string>

             List of nodes to trim.
 Use one of the pre-defined top node names.
 Alternatively, specify a custom xpath to trim (prefix is mandatory on each element in the path).

+        OR:

+          - filter trim-schema all-unused <empty>

+            Trim all currently unused nodes in the schema.
+This means all config nodes that are currently not populated in CDB.

+        OR:

-      - filter trim-schema file <string> (default /tmp/nedcom-trim-deviations.yang)
+          - filter trim-schema nodes-from-file <string> (default /tmp/nedcom-trim-schema-nodes.txt)

-        Name of auto generated deviation file with nodes to trim.
+            Specify a path to a custom file to be used for trimming nodes.
+The file shall contain schema paths, including relevant prefixes to all nodes to be trimmed.
+One schema path per line.

+        OR:

+          - filter trim-schema custom-deviation-file <string>

+            Specify a path to a custom YANG deviation file to be used for trimming the schema.
+The file shall comply to the standard for deviation files and contain paths to all nodes to be trimmed from the schema.

+        OR:

       - filter auto-config dir <string>